 Users are more intuitive about gestures.
 When asked to delete an item, users tried to move the item out of the screen regardless of age or gender.
 This enhances the ux design with less taps and more scrolling.

 Applications become more interactive by positioning the screen so that it’s more than just a touch target.

 Known as a preliminary or early version of a product.

-The usage of prototypes can provide valuable insights into the functionality of design.
-It highlights potential changes that are needed in order to enhance the user experience without costing a major loss in designer time and effort.
+The usage of prototypes can provide valuable insights into the functionality of ux design.
+It highlights potential changes that are needed in order to enhance the user experience design without costing a major loss in designer time and effort.

 By creating these “Low cost experiments”, prototyping can clarify the key components of the project, including the feature scope and requirements.